Mickey Mouse Logo

 Mickey Mouse Logo 1928

-The debut emblem contains individual sans serif lettering.
+The debut emblem contains individual sans-serif lettering.
 The letters are large, bold, and slightly overlapping.
 The distance between them is extremely small.
-There is a shadow under each sign, so it appears that they are elevated above the background.
+There is a shadow under each sign, so they appear to be elevated above the background.
 The shape of the characters is straight and sharp, and the cuts and angles are severe.
 However, this does not prevent them from being “fun.”
 The wrong positioning of the letters creates this impression: they are not linear but scattered, which gives reason to perceive the name as friendly and playful.
 The logo also features a lot of other data, from the name and creators of the cartoon to the technology and the copyright mark.
 Mickey Mouse and Minnie Mouse are to the right and left of the lettering, occupying several rows.
 The background is painted black, and all elements are white.

 1930 – 1932